Skip to main content

 Name one dish you would cook for our admission team.*

 After forcing you to address so many serious topics earlier in the supplement, Chapman also wants you to have some fun.
-These quirky short answer questions present a prime opportunity to let your sense of humor shine through, and the random assortment of topics ensure you can reveal many facets of your personality..
-If we went through each question individually we’d probably end up writing a zillion times as many words as you’re allowed for these short answer questions.
+These quirky yet personal short answer questions present a prime opportunity to let your sense of humor shine through, and the random assortment of topics ensure you can reveal many facets of your personality.
+If we went through each question individually, we’d probably end up writing a zillion times as many characters as you’re allowed for these.
 Fortunately, there’s really just one trick for quickie prompts like these: go with your gut.
-Chances are your first instincts will lead you to the most unique and genuine answers.
+Chances are, your first instincts will lead you to the most unique and genuine answers.
 Since you don’t have to produce much to answer each question, brainstorming is key.
 Set aside maybe 30 minutes to jot down as many ideas as you can think of for each question.
 Allow yourself to approach each question from a few different angles: funny, earnest, clever, surprising.
 The point is not to waste any time agonizing over what you think admissions wants to hear.
 Trust yourself.

 Want more tips and tricks?